vprusso/toqito/docs/intro_tutorial.rst

                 10 & 14 & 12 & 16
                 \end{pmatrix}.

-By default, in :code:`toqito`, the partial transpose function performs the transposition on the second subsystem as follows.
+By default, in :code:`|toqito⟩`, the partial transpose function performs the transposition on the second subsystem as follows.

 .. code-block:: python